Vie (album): Critical reception

-Vie received positive reviews from music critics.
 It is currently her highest rated album on the site.
-The review aggregator site AnyDecentMusic? compiled 10 reviews and gave the album an average of 7.2 out of 10, based on their assessment of the critical consensus.
+The review aggregator site AnyDecentMusic? compiled 10 reviews and gave the album an average of 7.3 out of 10, based on their assessment of the critical consensus.

 Shanté Collier-McDermott of Clash gave a positive review for the album, and wrote, "Overall Vie is a lot of things but overarchingly is Doja Cat's 90s baby ode to 80s music.
 It draws from a spice rack of R&B, pop, funk, new jack swing, hip-hop and the list goes on.
 Sprinkling them as elements to give each part its own flavour.
 Content wise she cleverly displays the intricacies of love however it's not too dissimilar from the story-telling we have previously got.
 Nonetheless Doja's ability to effortlessly slide in and out of different pockets – and at a high level is indication of her sheer starpower.
 The visual assets that accompany this project fittingly cement the theme and even if this album isn't to your taste, her talent is undeniable."
 Rolling Stones Rob Sheffield gave the album 3.5 stars rating out of 5 and wrote, "Most of the songs work the same formula—featherweight pop tunes with brief rap interludes—so they tend to blend together even when they're quality filler."
 Varietys Steven J. Horowitz wrote that Vie is "a record that reinforces that Doja doesn't need to fit into one box to become the artist she's meant to be", while further stating, "It's a notion that she herself seems to have come to terms with, however trying (or public) it may have been, and Vie is all the better for it."

 Slant Magazines Sal Cinquemani gave a more mixed review and wrote, "Outside of Doja's rap verses, Vie feels less like a contemporary album in conversation with the past—like, say, Gwen Stefani's Love.
 Angel.
 Music.
 Baby.—and more like a straightforward exercise in pastiche.
 The rapper-singer's willingness to step outside of her comfort zone means we get to luxuriate in the nostalgia of tracks like 'Come Back' which evokes those dreamy Nestlé white chocolate commercials from the '80s.
 But the album as a whole is probably too lightweight (and repetitive) to make a lasting impression."